-The Board of education expects district employees to maintain the highest ethical standards, exhibit professional behavior, follow district policies and regulations, abide by state and federal laws and exercise good judgement when interacting with students and other members of the school community.
+The HUSD Board of Trustees expects district employees to maintain the highest ethical standards, exhibit professional behavior, follow district policies and regulations, abide by state and federal laws and exercise good judgement when interacting with students and other members of the school community.
 Employee conduct should enhance the integrity of the district and advance the goal of the district's educational program and contribute to a positive school climate.
-Information can be found on the district web page husd.net.
+Further information can be found on the district website at www.husd.net.